alexmunozviso/map671-fp/README.md

 Using the sightings density field that I just calculated, I made my second map.
 The styling and categorization was just as that of the first map.
 This second map can be accessed through [this link](https://alexmunozviso.github.io/map671-fp/#Bigfoot%20Sightings%20by%20County).

 I also created a simpler but very visually effective third map.
 This map shows the Bigfoot sighting reports as point data distributed through the territory of the contiguous United States.
 For this map, the US state map is represented using as a Single Symbol layer styling.
 Then, the data points for Bigfoot sightings is represented using a bigfoot symbol instead of a point.
 In order to do so, I opened the layer styling pan and selected 'Single symbol' (Fig. 8).
 Then, on 'Symbol layer type' (Fig. 9) I changed the standard 'Simple Marker' for 'SVG Marker'.
 Scrolling down to the bottom, there is an option to upload an SVG file and personalize the map symbol (Fig. 10).
 I used a Bigfoot icon that I downloaded from [Freepik](https://www.freepik.com) and edited with Adobe Illustrator to match the style of my project.
-Finally I tested different icon sizes and decided for 1.5.
+Finally, I tested different icon sizes and decided for 1.5.

 ![Figures 8, 9, and 10](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig8-9-10.png)
 *Fig. 8, 9, and 10 (left to right): Using a personalized SVG file as the map symbol.*